softeng-feup/open-cx-heapsdontlie/README.md

   - Given a list of two people, both with interest in Big Data, and with a filter on Big Data in the app, then it shall display those two people.
   - Given a list of two people, one with interest in Big Data and another with interest in AI, and with a single filter on AI, only the person with interest on AI will be displayed
   - Given a list of two people, one with interest in Big Data and another with interest in AI, and with a filter on AI and another on Big Data, both people will be displayed

+- Set Beacon
+ - Given a logged in user, when he presses to go to the settings, when he presses to use his phone, pressing continue, then he is redirected to the settings page with a message saying his phone is now the beacon.
+ - Given a logged in user, when he presses to go to the settings, when he presses to use an external beacon, pressing continue, then he is sent to a new page where he can select a new device, then being redirected to the settings page with a message saying he has selected a new beacon.